When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 You may find useful information about weather conditions on the below pages:

-⇒ TOPR – Tatra mountains official website which streams live video from several mountain huts thanks to CCTV system.
-Unfortunately, the only Polish version of the website is available, but Google will happily translate it for you. 😉
+⇒ TOPR – Tatra mountains official website which streams live video from several mountain huts thanks to the CCTV system.
+Unfortunately, only the Polish version of the website is available, but Google will happily translate it for you. 😉

 Emergency numbers :